-The Batman: here's what the critics are saying
+The Batman: Here's what the critics are saying

 What are critics saying about The Batman?

-The Hollywood Reporter's David Rooney enjoyed it, though had some reservations about the film's length and unrelenting darkness, but praised the star in particular, writing that "Pattinson is riveting throughout."
+The Hollywood Reporter's David Rooney enjoyed it, though he had some reservations about the film's length and unrelenting darkness.
+Still, he praised the star, in particular, writing that "Pattinson is riveting throughout."

 Empire's John Nugent liked it too, dishing out four stars, though he again was a little down on the running time, writing: "the knottiness of the plotting will leave you feeling that near-three-hour runtime, but it is never boring, the narrative propelled by a series of grisly conundrums through Gotham’s seedy underbelly."

 The Guardian's Peter Bradshaw was more sanguine, awarding the film three stars.
-He praised Pattinson again, but called the film's ending "tiresome and shark-jumping in the extreme,"
+He also praised Pattinson, but called the film's ending "tiresome and shark-jumping in the extreme,"

 IndieWire liked it, with David Ehrling praising the film's daring and writing that it had succeeded in "...transforming the Bat-Signal into a beacon of hope rather than something to fear."